paupauunani/2024-Hackathon-Cracked/README.md

 # Cracked!

 Using either A/D or the left/right arrow keys, the goal of the game is to crack as many eggs as you can in the given time limit!

+We are currently in the process of trying to fix the rendering of the game.
+Other than that, the game should be working in order.